 We will also teach you how to use self-injected epinephrine.
 During your first six months of treatment (before you reach the maintenance dose), you will still be vulnerable to insect stings.
 In order to reduce the risk of a systemic allergic reaction, it is important that you are prepared to use your epinephrine device quickly and properly.

 Only five types of stinging insects cause allergic reactions in humans:

 The Mass General Stinging Insect Allergy Program identifies and treats patients who are at risk of suffering life-threatening allergic reactions to these stings.
 Our goal is to reduce the likelihood of such reactions in subsequent stings.

 We typically use allergen skin testing to confirm an allergy to certain insect stings.
 Where appropriate, we also use blood tests for this same purpose.

 All allergists in the Allergy & Clinical Immunology Unit evaluate and treat stinging insect allergies.
-We adhere to the care guidelines published by the.
+We adhere to the care guidelines published by the American Academy of Allergy Asthma & Immunology.
 In appropriate cases, we administer allergy shots—the gold standard for patients at risk of developing systemic (full-body) reactions to stinging insect allergy.
 For safety, patients should also have self-injected epinephrine on hand at all times.

 Mass General allergists are known nationally for their clinical and research leadership across a number of sub-specialties.